ronaldo-a/concerts-wishlist/README.md

 <h3>How to run</h3>

   1. Clone this repository
-  2. Install all dependecies
+  2. Install all dependencies

        ```bash
            npm i
         ```

+  3. Create a PostgreSQL database using the 'dump.sql' file
-  3. Configure the .env file using the .env.example file
+  4. Configure the '.env' file using the '.env.example' file
+  5. Run the typescript compiler command

+      ```bash
+        npx tsc
+      ```

-  4. Run app
+  6. Run app

       ```bash
         npm start